 Border crossing: Renewing El Pueblo In/Out of School

 Since 2010, Alicia Sanchez International Elementary School and the School of Education have been engaged in a partnership focused on building and studying solutions aimed at (1) improving the academic learning of children living in poverty who are also racial and linguistic minorities, and (2) preparing a majority middle-class, white population of pre-service teachers to teach these students effectively...

 The goal of the Boulder Affordable Housing Research Initiative (BAHRI) research project is to conduct compelling and informative research on affordable housing needs, accessibility, and availability.
-The project is a three to five year study initiated in July 2015 conducting comprehensive and collaborative research on affordable housing in Boulder County...
+The project is designed to collect and analyze comprehensive and collaborative research on affordable housing in Boulder County.